 Try Some Spirulina

 This superfood (when bought from a reputable brand that does routine testing for contaminants) is rich in some of the most important nutrients your body needs, iron being one of those.
 Containing 80 percent of your daily iron needs in a TEASPOON, spirulina can easily be added to a smoothie.
 Just be sure not to consume too much of this superfood.
 A little will go a long way, not to mention, it’s more cost-effective to use the recommended serving size of one teaspoon and eat other iron-rich foods in addition to this superfood algae.
 Spirulina also contains Vitamin B12, Vitamin B6, iodine, and Vitamin A. All of these are important for metabolic health, muscle health, immune health, and brain health.
+Try it in this Deep Blue Sea Blend smoothie, this Blue Spirulina Smoothie Bowl, or these Blueberry Blue Spirulina Chocolates.

 Greens won’t provide all the iron you need each day, but they are a good source of iron and important parts of a healthy diet.
 No matter if you eat them cooked or raw, greens promote better health.
 Try a variety of greens to see which ones you like.
 Keep in mind that the darker the green is, the more iron it contains (kale, spinach, collards, etc.).
-Aside from salads and green smoothies, greens provide warmth to soups, wraps, and a variety of cooked entrees.
+Aside from salads and green smoothies, greens provide warmth to soups, wraps, and a variety of cooked entrées.

 Oats are another good source of iron, with 8 percent in a 1/2 cup serving.
 If you’re a gluten-free eater, go with certified gluten-free oats, and look for the ELISA certification (which is one of the strictest testing method for gluten-free foods).
 Oats are a simpler grain to digest than many other grains and can be cooked up savory or sweet, or enjoyed raw and soaked overnight for easier digestion and a sweeter flavor.
 Oats also contain B vitamins and magnesium that assist in a healthy metabolism that will boost the benefits of iron.